BedrockStreaming/tech.bedrockstreaming.com/_posts/2023-06-12-gradle-convention-plugins.md

 }
 ```

 That's it for boilerplate!
-You're free to architect the internals of your Gradle plugin however you want, but this `Plugin::apply` method will be the entry point for you to apply your configuration to each module on which your plugin has been applied.
+You're free to architect the internals of your Gradle plugin however you want, but this `Plugin::apply` method will be the entry point for your configuration code.
+It will be called for each module on which your plugin has been applied.

 For example, here's how you might apply the `com.android.library` plugin to your module, and configure it: